-In masked ROM devices, the option bytes are fixed in hardware by the ROM code (see Section 12.6.2 "ROM VERSION" on page 98).
+In masked ROM devices, the option bytes are fixed in hardware by the ROM code (see Section 11.6.2 "ROM VERSION" on page 93).
+It is therefore impossible to read the option bytes.

 The option bytes can be only programmed once.
 It is not possible to change the selected options after they have been programmed.